devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 - Security implementations
 - Performance optimization

-A full stack developer bridges these two worlds.
+A full-stack developer bridges these two worlds.
 You'll work with databases like MySQL or MongoDB, handle server logic with Node.js or Python, create RESTful APIs, and manage hosting environments.
 The ability to work across the entire stack allows you to:

 1. Build complete web applications independently
 2. Debug issues throughout the development pipeline